uvicpraxis/uvicpraxis.github.io/gpms.md

 Select "No non-player character" if a non-player character does not appear in the footage.

 When pertinent, tag the option with "implicit" when characters are implicitly coded and "explicit" when they are explicitly coded.
-As Adrienne Shaw et al. (2025) note, these selections are a fraught process, and thus we will update this controlled vocabulary as the GPFC unfolds.
+As Adrienne Shaw et al. (2025) note, these selections are a fraught process, and thus we will correct and update this controlled vocabulary as the GPFC unfolds.

-Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, and/or related sources to substantiate metadata about the non-player character.
+Use existing scholarship, MobyGames, Wikipedia, Steam, fansites, official advertisements, the developer's official website, and/or the platform edition's official website to substantiate metadata about non-player characters.

 <details>
 <summary><i>controlled vocabulary</i> (adapted, with changes and additions, from Shaw et al. 2025 and Lee et al., "Controlled Vocabulary for Protagonist" and "Controlled Vocabulary for Tropes," 2024)</summary>